Berlin Alexanderplatz continues

 Ranier Werner Fassbinder’s masterpiece continues screening tonight at the German-Maltese circle in Valletta.

-Having had enough of “broads” Reinhold attempts to employ the same plan with Cilly and Trude.

-We see Franz get sucked into Pums’s gang when he is drafted for a job as a last-minute replacement for Bruno.
+Tonight’s screening is of episodes 11, 12 and 13 and has a running time of 180 minutes.
+Ex-convict Franz Biberkopf (Günter Lamprecht), the protagonist of the series, is still trying to find a place for himself in society.
+He ends up involved with an illegal gang run by Pums (Ivan Desny).
+In the meantime, trouble with his lover Mieze (Barbara Sukowa) leads to him inadvertently introducing her to one of Pums’ henchmen by the name of Reinhold (Gottfried John).
+This seals her fate as she is later strangled by this man, a man who Franz’s friend Meck (Franz Buchrieser) tries to warn him about.

 ■ All episodes are being screened at the German-Maltese Circle in Valletta.
 Tonight’s event starts at 6pm.
-Entrance to all screenings is free.
+Entrance to all screenings is free and booking is not required.
 For more information, visit www.germanmaltesecircle.org/berlin-alexanderplatz.
-The rest of the episodes will be screened on January 20, 25 and 27.
-This space will cover the specifics on each date.
+The last episodes will be screened on Friday, January 27 and this space will cover the specifics on the day.

 See our Comments Policy Comments are submitted under the express understanding and condition that the editor may, and is authorised to, disclose any/all of the above personal information to any person or entity requesting the information for the purposes of legal action on grounds that such person or entity is aggrieved by any comment so submitted.
 Please allow some time for your comment to be moderated.